Snapshot

 A snapshot of the values return by mutable states and other state objects.
 All state object will have the same value in the snapshot as they had when the snapshot was created unless they are explicitly changed in the snapshot.

-is called).
-All state objects will return the values associated with this snapshot, locally in the thread, until enter
+To enter a snapshot call enter.
+The snapshot is the current snapshot as returned by currentSnapshot until the control returns from the lambda (or until a nested enter is called).
+All state objects will return the values associated with this snapshot, locally in the thread, until enter returns.
+All other threads are unaffected.

-Snapshots can be nested by calling takeNestedSnapshot
+Snapshots can be nested by calling takeNestedSnapshot.

 Summary